Your say: Craig Anderson

 The Silver Seven staff have given out their grades.
 Now it's your turn!

-We've finished our player grades for the 2014 season, but that was just 11 people talking about what they think--and it was a lot of information to talk about.
-Now it's time for our readers to cast their votes.
-And with that in mind, we present our Your Say series!
+We finished our player grades for the 2013 season on Friday, but that was just nine jerks talking about what they think--and it was a lot of information to talk about.
+So, we figured why not give our readers a chance to cast their votes?
+And with that in mind, we present our Your say series!

 If these grades were based on the regular season alone, this grade would easily be an A+.
 Unfortunately for Craig Anderson, we take playoffs into consideration.
 Let's compare:

 Regular season: 12-9-2, 1.69 GAA, .941 SV%